kelseyll/webdev/README.md

 # UVic Web Design and Development Landing Page

-Check it out at uvic.club
+Check it out at http://uvic.club/